davebenson/doom4-walkthrough/README.md

 Looking around from the top platform, you should see a short alcove that you can jump into:  there's an Argent Cell here.

 ## Mission 5: Crossing the Bridge, and Secret Guardhouse
+The bridge starts with a crate and some Rockets.
+Use the crates to jump left onto the bridge proper.
+Continue along.
+You'll jump down to a platform.
 ...

 ## Mission 5: The Far Side of the Bridge